jimmycv07/ML-Final-project/README.md

-# Machine Learning Final Project
+# Intro. to Machine Learning Final Project
+Prof. 林彥宇

 ## Environment
 - It's high recommended to run on **Colab**, otherwise you will have to reconstruct the environment by requirement.txt